|

 |||

-The final view is from a Grand Villa—a magnificent two-story villa with three bedrooms and even its own pool table.
-No, we didnt stay there.
+This view is from a Grand Villa—a magnificent two-story villa with three bedrooms and even its own pool table.
+No, we didn’t stay there.
 I was able to see the Grand Villa as part of a tour.
-I was surprised how nice the view of swimming pool courtyard is.
-In some ways, its better than a Paradise Pier view.
-That brings us to the end this tour of DVC villa views.
-Ill have to update this article again after the opening of the Aulani, a Disney Resort & Spa, Ko Olina, Hawai‘i.
-If I get an ocean view room there, I might never want to leave. |
+I was surprised how nice the view of the swimming pool courtyard is.
+In some ways, it’s better than a Disney California Adventure view. |

 ||||